Dshep98/2143-OOP-Shepherd/Assignments/A06/README.md

  https://www.youtube.com/watch?v=OLfVDBmZ3Xg
  - When I had trouble figuring out how to print all the factors out I watched this video and figured out thats when I need to change "num" to "i". https://www.youtube.com/watch?v=rmD2VRwOgRs
+- Dr.Griffin provided a sample input file and suggested I fix the prime problem by creating a seprate function that returns true or false to main.
 ### Problems
 - Figuring out the factors once the prime numbers were found was a problem, because I'd get it to print one of the factors initally but nothing else would print.
 So then I switched it to print just "i" instead of "num".